skillful-alex/go-scout/research_of_wasm_functions_and_arrays/readme.md

    -s EXPORTED_FUNCTIONS='["_transition"]'        \
    -s MALLOC="emmalloc"
 ```
-wasm size: 258 bytes
+* Wasm size: 258 bytes.
-The only import is memory.
+* The only import is memory.
-The only export is "_transition" function.
+* The only export is "transition" function.

 Test:
 ```bash